rsymo/ADO2GH-sizing-report/README.md

 ## Troubleshooting

 ### "Authentication Failed" on Startup
-- Verify your PAT is correct and hasn't expired
-- Ensure all required scopes are granted to the PAT
+- Run `az login` to authenticate with Azure
+- Verify your Azure account has access to the Azure DevOps organization
+- Run `az account show` to confirm you're logged in
 - Check that the organization name is correct (no spaces or special characters in URL)

 ### "Command not found: jq"